Skip to main content

 Tips for first-year filing

 • Do not panic about the first accounts deadline.
-The 21-month rule means you have plenty of time.
+The 21-month rule means you have plenty of time — just diarise 21 months from incorporation, not 9 months after the period end.

 • Do file your confirmation statement on time.
 This is the first filing that comes due — typically 12 months after incorporation.